Delma Zita

 Delma Zita (born March 27, 1998) is a Mozambican basketball player representing the national women's basketball team.
 She attended high school at Escola Secundária Gwaza Muthini.
 She is 5 feet 8 inches (172 cm) tall and also plays as a Guard.
 She is from Maputo, Mozambique.
-She plays for UTEP in the US.
+She currently plays for Costa do Sol (a Mozambican club), after having played for Ferroviário de Maputo and also for, UTEP in the US.